FluidGroup/Rideau/README.md

 Rideau is a UI like a drawer that is used on applications Apple makes.
 (e.g Maps, Shortcuts)

+> ⚠️ Rideau is still in Beta.
+API may have breaking changes in the future.

 <img src="./sample1.gif" />
 <img src="./sample2.gif" />

 ## Overview

-RideauView provides a feature of flexible snap points.
+RideauView provides a feature of flexible snap points.<br>
-`snap points` means where draggable view stops when dragging ended.
+`snap points` means where draggable view stops when dragging ended.<br>
 Basically, number of snap points are 2 or 3.

 ---